Table of Contents Show

 Frank Llyod Wright Building, First Presbyterian Church, St. Richard’s Catholic Church, First Baptist Church, and Whitefish Depot are just a few of the many Whitefish attractions.

 Stevensville is a small town in Ravalli County, Montana, recognized as the first permanent settlement of the non-indigenous people in this state.

 It is a laid-back town with around 2000 people living there.
-About 47% of the population here is males, while 53% is females.
+About 47% of the population here is male, while 53% is female.

-Stevensville offers a magnificent outdoor ambience, surrounded by the Bitterroot and Sapphire Mountains.
+Stevensville offers a magnificent outdoor ambiance, surrounded by the Bitterroot and Sapphire Mountains.